Basilica of Nuestra Señora del Pilar

 Come to Zaragoza, one of Spain's major cities.
 The capital of the Region of Aragon is located on the banks of the Ebro River, halfway between Madrid and Barcelona.
 There are many reasons to come to this open, friendly city.
 Take note:

-Leisure: a range of activities.
+Leisure: a variety of proposals.
 Theatres, cinemas, exhibitions, concerts, festivals, fairs...
 In Zaragoza a spectacular year-round cultural programme awaits you.
 The cultural life of the city is intense.
 See for yourself in the city streets or at venues like the Auditorium, the Principal Theatre or the Aragon Conference Centre.
 You can find all the different artistic styles in this city.

 - See all the information on the destination at: www.zaragoza.es/ciudad/turismo/